-workers Data was unavailable for 90 full-time and 6 part-time employees.
+102-8 Information on employees and other workers Female employees: 18,136 (17,237 full-time and 899 part-time).
+Male employees: 21,905 (21,730 full-time and 175 part-time).
+WORKERS Data was unavailable for 90 full-time and 6 part-time employees.
 Employees in APAC: 10,767 Employees in EMEA: 12,721 Employees in North America: 16,649 We do not use temporary workers for any business-critical roles and thus do not disclose data about permanent vs. temporary contracts in these disclosures.
 All human resources data is collected from central human resource databases.
 See [I: SASB Material: Human Capital: Inclusion and Diversity] for additional information.
 102-9 Supply chain [I: SASB Material: Leadership and Governance: Responsible Sourcing: Key Products and Services] 102-10 Significant changes to the organization and its There were no significant changes regarding the organization's size, structure, ownership, or its supply chain. supply chain Any office openings and/or closings are considered minor in impact and not material to the disclosures contained in this report.
-102-11 Precautionary Principle approach [II: TCFD Material: TCFD Governance and Strategy: Overseeing Risks Associated with Climate Change], [Appendix I: External Commitments and Memberships: UNGC] 102-12 External initiatives TCFD, CEO Action for Diversity, UN Principles for Responsible Investment, UNEP Finance Initiative, UN Global Compact, Boston Women's Compact, CDP, Ceres, ISO 14001 102-13 Membership of Associations [Appendix I: External Commitments and Memberships: Overview of Our Memberships] Strategy 102-14 Statement from senior decision-maker [Letter from Ron O'Hanley] Ethics and I ntegrity 102-16 Values, principles, standards, and norms of behavior [I: SASB Material: Leadership and Governance: Risk Excellence and Compliance: Ensuring Ethical Business Practices] Governance 102-18 Governance structure [I: SASB Material: Leadership and Governance: State Street's Governance Structure]
+102-11 Precautionary Principle approach [II: TCFD Material: TCFD Governance and Strategy: Overseeing Risks Associated with Climate Change], [Appendix I: External Commitments and Memberships: UNGC] 102-12 External initiatives TCFD, CEO Action for Diversity, UN Principles for Responsible Investment, UNEP Finance Initiative, UN Global Compact, Boston Women's Compact, CDP, Ceres, ISO 14001 102-13 Membership of Associations [Appendix I: External Commitments and Memberships: Overview of Our Memberships] Strategy 102-14 Statement from senior decision-maker [Letter from Ron O'Hanley] Ethics and Ir ntegrity 102-16 Values, principles, standards, and norms of behavior [I: SASB Material: Leadership and Governance: Risk Excellence and Compliance: Ensuring Ethical Business Practices] Governance 102-18 Governance structure [I: SASB Material: Leadership and Governance: State Street's Governance Structure]